pachyderm/pachyderm/doc/managing_pachyderm/general_troubleshooting.md

 #### Recourse

-If you do not explicitly set the `ADDRESS` environment variable, `pachctl` will default ot using port forwarding, which throttles traffic to ~1MB/s.
+If you do not explicitly set the `ADDRESS` environment variable, `pachctl` will default to using port forwarding, which throttles traffic to ~1MB/s.
 If you need to do large downloads/uploads you should consider using the `ADDRESS` variable instead to connect directly to your k8s master node.
 You'll also want to make sure you've allowed ingress access through any firewalls to your k8s cluster.

 ---